synctune/synctune/README.md

 ## Browser Support

 For the best and most consistent experience, we recommend using Chrome.
-Firefox should also work but it is sometimes a little finicky when establishing WebRTC connections.
+Due to a bug with PeerJS, Firefox does not always work.

 ## Project Contributors